bullhorn/dataloader-ui/DEVELOPER.md

 ```
 |-- buildResources - image files used in creating the distributable electron-builder package
-|-- dataloader     - the latest downloaded DataLoader CLI
+|-- dataloader     - the latest downloaded Data Loader CLI
-|-- dist           - where the Angular App gets built and the DataLoader CLI gets copied to
+|-- dist           - where the Angular App gets built and the Data Loader CLI gets copied to
 |-- main-process   - source files for the electron main process
     |-- main.ts    - the entry point for the main process that kicks off the electron renderer process in a new Browser Window
 |-- packages       - where the electron app from the dist folder gets packaged into an os-specific installer by electron-builder